uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 See e.g. http://wiki.polycount.com/wiki/Texture_Coordinates

 The `ImGui::Image()` and `ImDrawList::AddImage()` functions allow you to pass "UV coordinates" corresponding to the upper-left and bottom-right portion of the texture you want to display.
-Using respectively `(0.0f, 0.0f)` and `(1.0f, 1.0f)` for those coordinates allow you to display the entire underlying texture.
+Using the default values, respectively `(0.0f, 0.0f)` and `(1.0f, 1.0f)` for those coordinates allow you to display the entire underlying texture.
 UV coordinates are traditionally normalized coordinates, meaning that for each axis, instead of counting a number of pixels in each axis, we address a location in the texture using a number from 0.0f to 1.0f.
 So (0.0f, 0.0f) is generally adressing the upper-left section of the texture and (1.0f, 1.0f) is addressing the lower-right corner of the texture.

 If you want to display part of a texture, say display a 100x200 rectangle stored from pixel (10,10) to pixel (110,210) out of a 256x256 texture, you will need to calculate the normalized coordinates of those pixels: